This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Raising a child with cerebral palsy is expensive, and paying for college is expensive for anyone.
 Facing the costs of college tuition may be daunting, but for a student with cerebral palsy, there are a lot of specialized resources that can help.
 A scholarship may be one option.

-A student with cerebral palsy can apply for any scholarship for which she is qualified, but special scholarships exist for children with disabilities.
 A quick internet search will pull up many of these and many opportunities to win tuition for the school.
-For example, the American Academy for Cerebral Palsy and Developmental Medicine offers several small scholarships every year.[2]
+For example, the American Academy for Cerebral Palsy and Developmental Medicine offers several scholarships yearly.[2]

 The Social Security Administration (SSA) offers Supplemental Security Income for disabled children from low-income families.[3]
-The SSA also offers the PASS program, Plan for Achieving Self Support, to further help these students complete college or vocational training.
+The SSA also offers the PASS program, Plan for Achieving Self Support, to help these students complete college or vocational training.

 Some children with cerebral palsy do have intellectual disabilities, but they still have options for education.
-There are hundreds of schools across the U.S. that offer post-secondary programs specifically designed for students with intellectual disabilities.
-These programs are diverse and offer coursework, specialized learning, and career training, as well as job placement.
+Hundreds of schools across the U.S. offer post-secondary programs specifically designed for students with intellectual disabilities.

-- University of California—Berkeley
+- Ball State University

-- University of Illinois—Urbana-Champaign
+- University of Illinois Urbana-Champaign

 - Wright State University